Vbabino/Vbabino/README.md

 - 👋 Hi, I’m Giuseppe Babino
 - 👀 I’m interested in iOS development
-- 🌱 I have developed an iOS app that will streamline the expense claims process for businesses.
-Soon to be launched in the app store
+- 🌱 I have developed an iOS app that will streamline the expense claims process for businesses, soon to be launched in the app store
 - 💞️ I’m looking to collaborate on mobile apps development
 - 📫 How to reach me: https://www.linkedin.com/in/vittorio-b-53082479/